Updated March 2014.

 Again if The Government buys this vital national asset, it can stop the asset batting for other economies (whom we wish well but are big boys able to build and then market their own studio facilities without getting a UK asset to do so for them).

-Following the takeover by property developer John Whittaker via Peel Pegasus and the now failed granting of planning permission for houses to be built on the 105 acres of greenbelt land, the overnment can negotiate a deal.
+Following the takeover by property developer John Whittaker via Peel Pegasus and the now failed granting of planning permission for houses to be built on the 105 acres of greenbelt land, the government can negotiate a deal.
 Whittaker has much bigger fish to fry in nearly 300 companies and an empire of over 33 000 acres.
 The Government could find ways to help his business empire in exchange for Pinewood and Shepperton coming into national ownership.

 This prevents any private owner just selling off the 273 acres of Pinewood and Shepperton for retail or houses, closing 34 sound stages in the process.
 It is these sound stages which magnetise in the inward investment.